 - The Edwardian Ball: Is the perfect thing to do if you and your friends like to get dressed up in costumes and go to a fun party.

 - Modernism Week, Palm Springs: The annual mid-century extravaganza includes a few tours that get you inside some of the most important Palm Springs' modernist icons.
 Besides going to all the official events, you can take your own tour of some of Palm Springs' best mid-century homes and buildings.

 - Riverside County Fair & Date Festival: You wouldn't believe all the kinds of dates they grow and display during this county fair.
 And the events are fun, too—including big-name headliner music acts performing on stage.

 - Mavericks Invitational Surf Contest: The world's top surfers head for Half Moon Bay anytime between November and March, as soon as the waves are big enough.

 - San Diego Gaslamp Quarter Mardi Gras: The date for Mardi Gras changes every year.
 More than eight times out of ten, it happens sometime during February; The Gaslamp's celebration is one of the best in California, with two parades and a masked ball.

 February Travel Tips

-February may seem like the perfect time to go to Palm Springs, but timing can be tricky.
-The Date Festival, Modernism Week and the Presidents Day long weekend sometimes happen all at once, driving hotel prices toward the stratosphere
+February may seem like the perfect time to go to Palm Springs, but there's the potential for dust storms mentioned above, and timing can be tricky.
+The Date Festival, Modernism Week, and the Presidents Day long weekend sometimes happen all at once, driving hotel prices toward the stratosphere.